solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-Google will have to set a course of direction for Kotlin, and with continued heavy investments in Java and [winning](https://www.theverge.com/2016/5/26/11754002/oracle-google-verdict-copyright-infringement-ruling-api-fair-use) battles, the only sure bet is that a course is unclear.
+Google will set a course for Kotlin, and invest heavily in winning Java legal [battles](https://www.theverge.com/2016/5/26/11754002/oracle-google-verdict-copyright-infringement-ruling-api-fair-use) battles, the only sure bet is that a course is unclear.

-A Kotlin selection for production apps maybe the same as using [!!](https://kotlinlang.org/docs/reference/null-safety.html).
+A Kotlin selection for production apps is the same as using [!!](https://kotlinlang.org/docs/reference/null-safety.html).
 It is a risk.
-Perhaps calculated if knowing the costs.
+Perhaps calculated, if knowing the costs.
 However, we should encourage engineers to debate and set the tone of the future... of Android development.

 > Management usually holds the stick in the middle.
 Instead, encourage management to support and raise both ends.

-Of course, we may use Kotlin eventually.
+Of course, we will use Kotlin eventually.
 Who doesn't want to be happy?

 ---